 - Incorrect camber or toe angle (wear on one side only) (Chapter 10).

-- Worn bushings or suspension or steering connection components (Chapters 1 and 10).
+- Worn bushings or suspension or steering linkage components (Chapters 1 and 10).

 - Incorrect wheel alignment (Chapter 10).

-Tire wear in the center of the tread
+Tire wear at the center of the tread

 - High tire pressure ("Weekly check").